rprashanth85/Supplier-Invoice-and-Payment-Forecasting/README.md

 **Raghu Prashanth**

 #### Executive summary
 This project focuses on visualizing and forecasting supplier invoices and payments to support financial planning and supplier management.
-By leveraging synthetic data simulating invoice and payment records with seasonality and trend-based indicators, the project employs time series models like SARIMA and classification techniques to identify high-risk invoices.
+By leveraging synthetic data simulating invoice and payment records with seasonality and trend-based indicators, the project employs time series models like Prophet, SARIMAX and classification techniques to identify high-risk invoices.
 The goal is to provide interactive visualizations and reliable forecasts, enabling businesses to anticipate invoice volumes, manage payments efficiently, and mitigate risks.

 #### Rationale
 Supplier invoice and payment management directly impacts financial stability and operational continuity.
 Late or missed payments strain supplier relationships and disrupt supply chains, while unmanaged invoice spikes can hinder liquidity planning.
 This project helps businesses anticipate payment needs, reduce risks associated with high-priority or delayed invoices, and improve supplier relationships, ensuring smooth operations and financial predictability.

 #### Research Question
-How can businesses effectively visualize and forecast supplier invoices and payments to enhance financial planning and reduce supplier-related risks?
+How can businesses effectively visualize and forecast supplier invoices to enhance financial planning and reduce supplier-related risks?

 #### Data Sources
 The project uses synthetic data created using Python’s Faker and Pandas libraries, simulating: